mardous/WhatSave/README.md

 * No ADs
 * No watermark
 * It's free!

-## ⬇️ Download
-You can download WhatSave from [F-Droid](https://f-droid.org/packages/com.simplified.wsstatussaver) or from [GitHub Releases](https://github.com/mardous/WhatSave/releases/latest).

 ## 🤝 Contributing
 If you are interested in contributing to this project, thank you!
 You can read the [CONTRIBUTING](CONTRIBUTING.md) file for details.